 2. The walking-down-the-aisle portion of the ceremony goes by quickly.
 A first look is intimate and private, and gives you time to appreciate that first moment of seeing one another.
 I really don’t think that the moment walking down the aisle is ruined by a first look, as anyone who attended our wedding can confirm (I cried uncontrollably the whole way and a lot of stuff was running out of my face).

 3. A first look also makes your timeline easier – family and bridal portraits can be done before the ceremony, so you and your guests can enjoy cocktail hour instead of missing it for portraits.

 4. Depending on when the sun sets, it may not be possible to get those beautiful outdoor couple portraits without doing one.
 If your ceremony is at 6:30 in October, by the time it’s over it’s going to be too dark to shoot outdoors.
 And the lighting at sunset is incredible.
-If you’re having an earlier ceremony we could always do most of your portraits beforehand and then sneak away for 15 minutes at sunset and catch some of that amazing light as well.
+If you’re having an earlier ceremony we could always do some of your portraits beforehand and then sneak away for 15 minutes at sunset and catch some of that amazing light as well.
 No rules!

 If the element of surprise or traditional aspect of not seeing your significant other is more important to you than any of the above, it’s completely understandable.
 If not though, consider doing a first look.
 Maybe I’ve…pulled you back in to the idea?